3Com 3c509

 3Com 3c509 is a line of Ethernet IEEE 802.3 network cards for the ISA, EISA, MCA and PCMCIA computer buses.
-It was designed by 3Com, and put on the market in 1994.
+It was designed by 3Com and put on the market in 1992, followed by the improved version 3c509B in 1994.

 Features

-The 3Com 3c5x9 family of network controllers has various interface combinations of computer bus including ISA, EISA, MCA and PCMCIA.
+The 3Com 3c5x9 family of network controllers has various interface combinations of computer bus including ISA, EISA, MCA, and PCMCIA.
 For network connection, 10BASE-2, AUI and 10BASE-T are used.

-B = On ISA and PCMCIA adapter numbers indicates that these adapters are part of the second generation of the Parallel Tasking EtherLink III technology.
+B = On ISA and PCMCIA, adapter numbers indicate that these adapters are part of the second generation of the Parallel Tasking EtherLink III technology.